-- With new or worsening objective neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months16 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.)15 - Isolated back pain in pediatric population17 conservative care not required if red flags present-AND initial radiographs have been performed. - Red flags that prompt imaging should include the presence of: - Aage 5 or younger, OR - Ceonstant pain, OR, - Ppain lasting > 4 weeks, OR - Aabnormal neurologic examination, OR - Eearly morning stiffness and/or gelling, OR; - Namight pain that prevents or disrupts sleep, OR; radicular pain; - Radicular pain, OR - Ffever or weight loss or malaise, OR - W; weight loss; malaise; - Ppostural changes (e.g., kyphosis or scoliosis), OR; and - L-limp (or refusal to walk in a younger child <5yo) AND initial radiographs have been performed^{18, 19}
+- With progression or worsening of symptoms during the course of conservative treatment

+- With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.)15

+- Isolated back pain in pediatric population17 conservative care not required if red flags present.
+Red flags that prompt imaging should include the presence of:

+- Age 5 or younger, OR

+- Constant pain, OR

+- Pain lasting > 4 weeks, OR

+- Abnormal neurologic examination, OR

+- Early morning stiffness and/or gelling, OR

+- Night pain that prevents or disrupts sleep, OR

+- Radicular pain, OR

+- Fever or weight loss or malaise, OR

+- Postural changes (e.g., kyphosis or scoliosis), OR

+- Limp (or refusal to walk in a younger child < 5yo)^{18, 19}

-As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthorsis "16, 20 and MRI for cord, nerve root compression, disc pathology or post-op infection)
+As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthrosis"^{16, 20} and MRI for cord, nerve root compression, disc pathology or post-op infection)